Udokan to start exports in 2023

 Udokan Copper, the developer of one of the world’s biggest copper deposits, will begin exporting its products in 2023.
 Erkozha Akylbek, the chairman of the company’s board of directors and CEO of USM, announced the plans at the Eastern Economic Forum in Vladivostok, where stakeholders discussed the prospects for the economic development of Russia’s Far East.

-“The deposit is located 30km from the Baikal-Amur Mainline in the Trans-Baikal Territory, bordering Northern China,” said Akylbek.
+“The deposit is located 30 km from the Baikal-Amur Mainline in the Trans-Baikal Territory, bordering Northern China,” said Akylbek.
 “Therefore we initially developed this project with the expectation of exporting to the Asia-Pacific countries, primarily to China, which is the largest consumer of copper in the world,” he added.

 China is among Russia’s fastest growing export markets, partly due to falling trade with the West.
-In the first seven months of 2022, the volume of Sino-Russian bilateral trade was up 29% to almost $98bln, with Russian exports increasing by almost 50%, according to Chinese customs data.
+In the first seven months of 2022, the volume of Sino-Russian bilateral trade was up 29% at almost $98bn, with Russian exports increasing by almost 50%, according to Chinese customs data.

 As well as direct transportation by railway, Udokan’s copper can be shipped to the South of China and other Asian markets via Pacific ports.
 The company is considering the possibility of exporting to India and Vietnam, Akylbek told Russian news site Prime.